-- deliver the Course specified in your Offer Letter, including teaching, assessment, feedback and learning support; - provide library and suitable learning resources, including online learning resources; - provide IT infrastructure, including a University email account; and - provide pastoral support, through a range of welfare, advice, and guidance services available to students during normal working hours on issues affecting student life, including finance, disability, issues relating to your general welfare, and support for international students.
+- deliver the Course specified in your Offer Letter (or the course specified in your confirmation letter, where this differs from the course you originally applied for), including teaching, assessment, feedback and learning support; - provide library and suitable learning resources, including online learning resources; - provide IT infrastructure, including a University email account; and - provide pastoral support, through a range of welfare, advice, and guidance services available to students during normal working hours on issues affecting student life, including finance, disability, issues relating to your general welfare, and support for international students.
 Out of hours support, particularly in emergencies, can be accessed via statutory and other third-party services (such as NHS provision).
 Further information is available at www.essex.ac.uk/student/emergencies/medical-and-mental-health-emergencies.